Community Partners Conference Aug 21, 2025

 A survey conducted in October 2024 revealed that 100% of 180 participants answered yes to experiencing at least one Adverse Childhood Experience.

 This conference is your opportunity to empower yourself and others.
-We must learn to move forward without allowing the effects of trauma to dictate our next steps, leading with resilience created through empowerment.
-We are all more alike than we think; we've all been through something, and we're all here today because we chose to be in the business of helping people.
-With that great responsibility comes an equally great responsibility to take care of ourselves and those working alongside us.
+We must learn to move forward without allowing the effects of trauma to dictate our next steps We must learn from the past and allow it to lead us with a resilience that empowers the future.
+We have a responsibility to take care of ourselves, our consumers, and those working alongside us.

 This workshop is designed to equip you with essential knowledge and tools to better serve your clients and support your own well-being.